Wanderers-Of-The-Rift/wotr-docs/src/builds/tutorial.md

 tabs).
 Ask in chat for a review.

 ## Chapter 4: Making processors
-To start with processor generation, download the following zip file:
+To start with processor generation using excel sheets, download the following zip file:
 `json_generator.zip` from [here](https://discord.com/channels/1328761294085554176/1335631637769097236/1357334905922523236).
 It uses [Python 3](https://www.python.org/downloads/).
 It is also useful to open Jade plugin setting in-game (num 0 by default), scroll down to the very bottom and enable both "Registry Name" and "Block States".
 This makes you able to see the names of the blocks you want to use, and their properties.
 In the sheets, only the **yellow** cells should be filled in, but not all yellow cells need to be completed.

+For most processors, a value called "step size" is used, which is like a weight for the given block, dictating how often it gets used.
+It is not equal to percentage, as it scales exponentially down.
+A step size of 25 for block A and 75 for block B will give a 50/50 distribution when generated.
+The random noise used is simplex, it will generate smooth, organic-looking patterns with continuous gradients, like layered spheres.
+A good way to grasp the step size values is to see it as an onion, with the first input being the outer layer, and every following input being one layer towards the center.
+When peeling the onion, the outer layer will be bigger than the inner layer, even tho they are both 1 layer, and the same holds for step size, even when given the same value.
+The sum of the steps need to equal 1, anything higher will not get used, and lower means some of the processor blocks will not get transformed.
+The processor input `noise_scale_`, followed by `x, y, z`, controls the size of the total onion, and its layers.
+Smaller values give larger onions.

 ### Custom processors
 To create a custom processor for 1 processor block, use `processor_single_sheet.xlsx`.
 If you want to use a custom processor for multiple processor blocks, use
 `processor_multiple_sheet.xlsx` instead.
 You only need to fill in the yellow cells of the blocks you've used, but make sure it is for the right number processor block.
-State is the block the processor block turns into, for example `minecraft:stone`, and step is the portion that will get this state.
-It is not equal to percentage, as it scales exponentially down.
-A step size of 25 for block A and 75 for block B will give a 50/50 distribution when generated.
-The random noise used is simplex, it will generate smooth, organic-looking patterns with continuous gradients, like layered spheres.
-The sum of the steps need to equal 1, anything higher will not get used, and lower means some of the processor blocks will not get transformed.
+State is the block the processor block turns into, for example `minecraft:stone`, and step size is as explained above.
 Checksum will turn green if the total is 1, as indicator.

 A processor will generate a number between 0 and 1, and will look what block it wants to replace.